Are teenage drivers more likely to be involved in accidents?

 Wear a seat belt

-Wearing a seat belt won’t help teens avoid an accident, but it can help them survive one.
-Research from the Centers for Disease Control and Prevention (CDC) shows that many high school students don't consistently wear a seat belt when riding in a car as a passenger.
-Learn more about how not wearing a seat belt affects insurance.
+Wearing a seat belt won't help teens avoid an accident, but it can help them survive one.
+Research from the CDC shows that many high school students don't consistently wear a seat belt when riding in a car as a passenger.
+Getting caught not wearing a seat belt may also raise your insurance rate, depending on your state and insurer.

 Quote car insurance online or give us a call